-Are you in a position or profession that requires you to attend networking events?
-Some of us look at these events as an opportunity, while many of us see it as a “necessary evil” to accomplish a goal.
-In either case, here are some ideas about how to make the most of a networking opportunity, while simultaneously increasing your comfort level and effectiveness.
+Are you in a position or profession that requires you to attend business networking events?
+Some of us look at networking events as an opportunity, while many of us see it as a “necessary evil” to accomplish a goal.
+In either case, here are some ideas about how to make the most of a networking event, while simultaneously increasing your comfort level and effectiveness.

-First, when possible, prepare a plan of attack before you arrive.
+When possible, prepare a plan of attack before you arrive.
 Find out who will be attending and target your best prospects.
 Find out a bit about the individual or their company to show your interest in developing a relationship with them and or suggesting how you may be a good fit for each other.
-For example, when I am looking for businesses who might find a loan useful, I can look at their business model to determine whether a working capital loan or a merchant cash advance would be best.
-In situations where you aren't able to determine who will be your best prospects before a networking event, just start with the steps below.
+For example, if you were looking for businesses who might find a loan useful, you could look at their business model to determine whether a working capital loan or a merchant cash advance would work best for them, this way your conversation with them is relevant and appropriate.

 Those individuals that you most want to meet and establish a relationship with.
 Make it a goal to meet all of these before the event ends.
 Always exchange contact information to follow-up with them personally or place them into an automated sales and marketing funnel.

-Level B contacts are important, but not as important as Level A. Meet as many of them as time permits with the same goal of following up.
+Level B contacts are important, but may not be as important as Level A contacts for a variety of reasons (their business is located out of state, your missions don’t align, they’re in a different industry, etc.) Meet as many of them as time permits with the same goal of following up.

 - What company are you with?